 Proving the Son of God

-It's easy to prove that a creator God exists, but in this lecture, in addition to deductively proving that God exists, all of McCabe's deductive arguments will be combined to demonstrate the deductive necessity of not just God, but also of His Son.
+It's easy to prove that a creator God exists, but in this lecture, in addition to deductively proving that God exists, multiple arguments will be combined to demonstrate the deductive necessity of not just God, but also of His Son.

 Presuppositional Apologetic Methodology